 Right-of-use assets represent the Hospital's right to use an underlying asset during the lease term, and lease liabilities represent the Hospital's obligation to make lease payments arising from the lease.
 Right-of-use assets and lease liabilities are recognized at the commencement date, based on the net present value of fixed lease payments over the lease term.
 The Hospital's lease terms include options to extend or terminate the lease when it is reasonably certain that the option will be exercised.
-As most of the Hospital's operating leases do not provide an implicit rate, the Hospital uses its incremental borrowing rate based on the information available at the commencement date in determining the present value of lease payments.
-The Hospital considers recent debt issuances, as well as publicly available data for instruments with similar characteristics when calculating its incremental borrowing rates.
 Finance lease agreements generally include an interest rate that is used to determine the present value of future lease payments.
-Operating fixed lease expense and finance lease amortization expense are recognized on a straight-line basis over the lease term.
+Finance lease amortization expense is recognized on a straight-line basis over the lease term.
 Variable lease costs consist primarily of common area maintenance and are not significant to total lease expense.

-Operating and finance lease right-of-use assets and lease liabilities as of July 31, 2022 and 2021 were as follows:
+Finance lease right-of-use assets and lease liabilities as of July 31, 2024 and 2023 were as follows:

-2022 2021 Operating leases: Right-of-use assets: Operating lease right-of-use assets \$ \$ 1,000 Lease liabilities: Current portion Long-term \$ \$ - - Total operating lease liabilities \$ \$ Finance leases: Right-of-use assets: Property and equipment, net \$ 413,000 \$ Lease liabilities: Current portion Long-term \$ 105,000 380,000 \$ 100,000 485,000 Total finance lease liabilities \$ 485,000 \$
+2024 2023 Finance leases: Right-of-use assets: Property and equipment, net \$213,000 \$ 312,000 Lease liabilities: Current portion Long-term \$ 77,000 197,000 \$ 104,000 275,000 Total finance lease liabilities \$ 274,000 \$ 379,000